Jules Feiffer: Author

-His cartoons, strips and illustrations have been reprinted by Fantagraphics as Feiffer: The Collected Works.
+Feiffer's cartoons, strips and illustrations have been reprinted by Fantagraphics as Feiffer: The Collected Works.
 Explainers (2008) reprints all of his strips from 1956 to 1966.
 David Kamp reviewed the book in The New York Times:

 Feiffer has written two novels (1963's Harry the Rat with Women, 1977's Ackroyd) and several children's books, including Bark, George; Henry, The Dog with No Tail; A Room with a Zoo; The Daddy Mountain; and A Barrel of Laughs, a Vale of Tears.
 He partnered with The Walt Disney Company and writer Andrew Lippa to adapt his book The Man in the Ceiling into a musical.
-He illustrated the children's books The Phantom Tollbooth and The Odious Ogre.
+Feiffer illustrated the children's books The Phantom Tollbooth and The Odious Ogre.
 His non-fiction includes the 1965 book The Great Comic Book Heroes.

 Feiffer also wrote and drew one of the earliest graphic novels, the hardcover Tantrum (Alfred A. Knopf, 1979), described on its dustjacket as a "novel-in-pictures".
 Like the trade paperback The Silver Surfer (Simon & Schuster/Fireside Books, August 1978), by Marvel Comics' Stan Lee and Jack Kirby, and the hardcover and trade paperback versions of Will Eisner's A Contract with God, and Other Tenement Stories (Baronet Books, October 1978), this was published by a traditional book publisher and distributed through bookstores, whereas other early graphic novels, such as Sabre (Eclipse Books, August 1978), were distributed through some of the first comic-book stores.

-His autobiography, Backing into Forward: A Memoir (Doubleday, 2010), received positive reviews from The New York Times and Publishers Weekly, which wrote:
+Feiffer's autobiography, Backing into Forward: A Memoir (Doubleday, 2010), received positive reviews from The New York Times and Publishers Weekly, which wrote:

-He has had retrospectives at the New York Historical Society, the Library of Congress and The School of Visual Arts.
+Feiffer has had retrospectives at the New York Historical Society, the Library of Congress and The School of Visual Arts.
 His artwork is exhibited at and represented by Chicago's Jean Albano Gallery.
 In 1996, Feiffer donated his papers and several hundred original cartoons and book illustrations to the Library of Congress.

-In 2014, Feiffer published Kill My Mother: A Graphic Novel through Liveright Publishing.
-Kill My Mother was named a Vanity Fair Best Book of 2014 and a Kirkus Reviews Best Fiction Book of 2014.
+In 2014, Feiffer published Kill My Mother: A Graphic Novel through Liveright Publishing, which was named a Vanity Fair Best Book of 2014 and a Kirkus Reviews Best Fiction Book of 2014.
 In 2016, Feiffer published Cousin Joseph: A Graphic Novel, a prequel to Kill My Mother.
 Cousin Joseph was also published through Liveright Publishing, and was a New York Times Bestseller, named one of The Washington Post's Best Graphic Novels of the Year, and was nominated for the Lynd Ward Graphic Novel Prize.
 A third book in the series, The Ghost Script: A Graphic Novel, was published by Liveright in 2018.

 Feiffer's picture book for young readers, Rupert Can Dance, was published by FSG in 2014.